Author's story of starting a family-run winery is a fine blendPosted: 3:55 p.m. Friday, Dec. 6, 2013

 Sweet Petit is filled with delicious honey, apple and melon flavors.
 The Sauterne-like wine won a silver medal in the 2011 American Wine Society competition and in the 2011 Jefferson Cup Invitational.

-Our popular Rose has won three medals; the San Francisco Chronicle wine competition, the Jefferson Cup Invitational and the American Wine Society competition.
+Our popular Rosé has won three medals; the San Francisco Chronicle wine competition, the Jefferson Cup Invitational and the American Wine Society competition.
 Rosé pairs with a variety of salads and light cheeses and pastas as well as spicy foods with an Asian flare.
+Come by the tasting room for a sampling, and get a bottle while you still can.
+Last year's vintage sold out before August.

 UGA INTERNS AT TIGER MOUNTAIN